 Students who complete the Diploma of Computing with no more than one fail or incomplete grade will be eligible to enter the Bachelor of Information Technology (BIT) in the second year.

+This program is delivered by ANU College (CRICOS Code 01682E) a business of Study Group Australia, on behalf of ANU.
 Your transcript and testamur will be issued by the Australian National University.

 Graduates from ANU have been rated as Australia's most employable graduates and among the most sought after by employers worldwide.

 The latest Global Employability University Ranking, published by the Times Higher Education, rated ANU as Australia's top university for getting a job for the fourth year in a row.